Matomo, formerly known as Piwik, was founded in 2007 and has long been the most well known open-source alternative to Google Analytics.

 Matomo is one of the most popular website analytics providers.
 It is installed on 1.5% of all the websites that use a known traffic analysis tool.
 This means that Matomo is used on 1% of all websites on the web.
 It’s a great success for a great open-source web analytics project.

-Plausible is a brand new and independently developed project.
+Plausible is an independently developed project.
 We’re a small team and we’re self-funded.
 By using Plausible, you will support indie-developers, indie-businesses and the independent web.
+You can read more about us.

 Sign up for a free Plausible trial